glenfish/CryptoTracker/README.md

 ## Error Handling

-- tba
+- Errors have been handled with logic in many cases, however where code errors may occur, the flow is not complicated by an over-abundance of error output.
+Instead, retry and clears have been used to improve the user experience and make it more intuative.

 ## Installation

-Ruby 2.7.2 required to run CryptoTracker
+Ruby 2.7.2 was used to develop CryptoTracker
 The following gems are packaged:
 httparty
 json
 terminal-table
-colorize version 0.8.1 or greater
+colorize version
+activesupport

 ## Usage

 CryptoTracker is designed for people who buy and sell digital assets or 'cryptocurrency'.
-A user can create a portfolio of cryptos from the top 100 assets listed on CoinMarketCap.com and get real time price data to track the portfolio value.
+A user can create a portfolio of cryptos from the assets listed on CoinMarketCap.com and get real time price data to track the portfolio value.

 The user can add a symbol name that represents the cryptocurrency on trading exchanges, and the quantity purchased.
 The app will display a list of all entries, showing name, symbol, quantity, current USD price of the asset, and the current USD value of the user's assets, with a grand total showing the combined portfolio value.

-In addition to real time pricing data, there is a menu option to display recent API data which is stored locally.
-This is primarily for testing, but can be useful when adding new cryptos to the portfolio, and the user simply wants to check the list without requesting fresh live data with every refresh of the portfolio page.
+To minimise API calls, every call is cached locally in a JSON file.
+If the portfolio is changed in any way the API is called, otherwise the local cache data is used.
+Local cache is reset every time a user logs in, resulting in a refresh of pricing.

-An administrator account has user creation privilliges and can deactivate any given user.
-Admin can also view the full list of users, usernames, passwords, status and date the user was created.
+An administrator account has user creation privilliges and can activate or deactivate any user.
+Admin can also view the full list of users, usernames, passwords, status, account type and date the user was created.

 All users are stored together locally in 'users' JSON file, and each puser has their own porfolio JSON file based on their username.
 The file contains data on the cryptocurrency symbols (for example 'BTC' for Bitcoin, or 'ETH' for Ethereum) and quantities of cryptos being tracked in the portfolio for each given user.

+# Screenshots

 <img src="./docs/app_screenshots/logged-out.png"
      alt="User not logged in"